 Mathematics In Grade II

-The goal of the mathematics program in the Grade II, and across grade levels in the Lower School, is to help children construct their own mathematical knowledge.
+The goal of our mathematics program in the second grade, and across grade levels in the Lower School, is to help children construct their own mathematical knowledge.
 Through meaningful learning experiences in which they solve problems, reason about their mathematical thinking, and communicate their ideas in written and oral form, children make connections between mathematical ideas and real-life experiences.
 We encourage children’s interest in mathematics while building their confidence and strengthening their skills.

-curriculum focuses on specific experiences that are planned to help children understand the underlying structure of our number system.
-Children are introduced to new concepts through experiences with concrete materials (manipulatives) such as Unifix cubes, pattern blocks, and Cuisenaire rods that help children make connections between concrete and abstract mathematical thinking.
-The content areas of mathematics covered during the year include algebra (e.g. patterns and relationships), geometry, number and operations (e.g. calendar work, money, time, estimation, computation), measurement, and data analysis (e.g. graphing).
+The ThinkMath! curriculum guides our work with students.
+The curriculum focuses on specific experiences that are planned to help children understand the underlying structure of our number system.
+Children are introduced to new concepts through experiences with concrete materials (manipulatives) such as Unifix cubes, pattern blocks, and Cuisenaire rods — that help children make connections between concrete and abstract mathematical thinking.
+The content areas of mathematics covered during the year include algebra (e.g. patterns and relationships), geometry, number and operations (e.g. calendar work, money, time, estimation, computation), measurement and data analysis (e.g. graphing).
 We also focus on skills related to classification and comparison.
-Many experiences and lessons will integrate several of these areas and there is an emphasis on children using multiple strategies when approaching problem solving.
+Many experiences and lessons often integrate several of these areas and there is an emphasis on children using multiple strategies when approaching problem solving.

-The Think Math program is standards-driven, yet it is flexible enough to respond to both differences in learning styles and the variations in the readiness of our students.
-Below are some of the goals we have for Grade II students over the course of the year.
+The Think Math! program is standards driven, yet it is flexible enough to respond to both differences in learning styles and the variations in the readiness of our students.
+Below are listed some of the goals we have for second grade students over the course of the year.
 These are by no means all of the topics we cover, but rather an overview of some of the skills we expect children to master by the spring.